andras-simonyi/citeproc-org/README.md

 See http://citationstyles.org/ for more information on the CSL project.

-Currently citeproc-orgref supports only the rendering of BibTeX citations and bibliographies — Latex support is planned.
+Currently citeproc-orgref supports only the rendering of BibTeX citations and bibliographies — BibLaTeX support is planned.

 ## Requirements and dependencies